bitwarden/help/_articles/account/delete-your-account.md

 tags: [account, delete]
 ---

 Your account can only be deleted from the [web vault](https://vault.bitwarden.com).
-Deleting your bitwarden account permanently deletes your account and all data that is associated with it. bitwarden does not "soft delete" any data.
+Deleting your Bitwarden account permanently deletes your account and all data that is associated with it.
+Bitwarden does not "soft delete" any data.

 {% warning %}
 This action is permanent and cannot be undone.